 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No (22) Subsidiary guarantors and issuers of guaranteed securities and affiliates whose securities collateralize securities of the registrant Refer to Item 601(b)(22) for requirements Yes □ No □ N/A □ (23) Consents of experts and counsel Yes □ No □ N/A □ (24) Power of attorney Yes □ No □ N/A □ 601(b)(31) The form of this certification is subject to strict requirements as to form.
-(31) Rule 13a-14(a) or 15d-14(a) Certifications Separate certifications are required for the CEO and CFO.
-Failure to file this exhibit in the required form results in the Form 10-Q being treated as not filed, which could result in a late filing.
-Yes □ Certifications must be filed in the form required by Item 610(b)(31).
-Rules 13a-14(a) and 15d-14(a) permit limited modifications to reflect periods before the company became subject to internal This can only be remedied by filing the entire Form 10-Q again with the required certifications.
-No 🗆 N/A 🗆 control over financial reporting.
-Filing a Form 10-Q after the due date will result in various adverse consequences, including loss of Form S-3 eligibility, among others.
+Yes/No (22) Subsidiary guarantors and issuers of guaranteed securities and affiliates whose securities collateralize securities of the registrant Refer to Item 601(b)(22) for requirements Yes □ No □ N/A □ (23) Consents of experts and counsel Yes □ No □ N/A □ (24) Power of attorney Yes □ No □ N/A □ Exhibits 31 and 32 601(b)(31) Rule 13a-14 CEO and CFO Certifications The Form 10-K must include as exhibits: separate SOX Section 302 certifications by the CEO and CFO (Exhibit 31) in the form required by Item 601(b)(31); and SOX Section 906 certifications by the CEO and CFO (Exhibit 32), which may be separate or joint.
+Confirm that the Form 10-K includes Exhibits 31 and Exhibit(s) 32.
+Confirm that Exhibit 31 satisfies SEC requirements.
+The form of Exhibit 31 CEO/CFO certification is attached as an appendix.
+Confirm that, if the company omitted the introductory language regarding internal control over financial reporting and paragraph 4(b) in its first Form 10-K report for the immediately preceding fiscal year, that these portions of the CEO/CFO certifications have been added to the certifications.
+Confirm that Exhibit 32 is furnished rather than filed.
+Exhibit 31 is subject to strict requirements as to form.
+Failure to file this exhibit in the required form can result in the Form 10-K being treated as not filed, which could result in a late filing.
+In some cases, this can only be remedied by filing the entire Form 10-K again with the required certifications.
+Filing the amended Form 10-Q/A after the due date can result in various adverse consequences, including loss of Form S-3 eligibility, among others.
+Yes □ No □ N/A □